kursivee/login-server/README.md

 I say "server" because this will eventually be two different projects as opposed to being smashed into this one.

+Make sure you update the application properties to have the proper configuration

 ### How to run
 ```